Grandview Children’s Centre Autism Services and Supports

 5. Self-Regulation 10.
 School Readiness

 The Ontario Autism Program is changing.
 Grandview’s status as Lead Agency will end (along with all other Leads in the Province) as of April 1, 2020.
-Effective immediately, families can use personal fund, insurance benefits, and Childhood Budget funds to access our Autism Services Programs, and our new Fee-for-Service program offerings.
+Effective immediately, families can use personal funds, insurance benefits, and Childhood Budget funds to access our Autism Services Programs and our new Fee-for-Service offerings.